53 Must-Have Features for Local Business Websites [Infographic]

 While having an effectively designed website can boost your sales, an average or poorly designed one will cause you to lose potential customers.
 As an owner of a local business, you should have some basic idea of what you need to have on your site and what to avoid.

-To make things easy for you, we have created an infographic that shows 53 must-have features for a local small business website.
+To make things easy for you, we have created an infographic that shows 53 must-have features for any local small business website.
 Consider this website features list a checklist or a guideline for you and your developer – you’ll thank us later!

 Now, you have an idea of all the essential features of a local business site.
 You can easily check if your site follows the above-mentioned recommendations by using a website health checking tool like eRanker.
 Next, let’s move into a more detailed description of these website features.

 Your domain name should represent your business or be related to your service.
 Additionally, a local business should have a country specific domain (ccTLD).
 For an Australian website, for instance, a .com.au domain is the best choice.

 A ccTLD (Country Code Top-Level Domain) is one of the strongest ways to show users and search engines where your business originates.
 It will help your website rank higher in search engine result pages.

 Mentioning a phone number is very important for local business websites.
 We would also recommend adding a live chat functionality.
 The more communication options a customer has, the better.

 A logo is a crucial part of your online branding.
-An elegant, clearly designed logo helps to build trust – consider having it placed in the upper left corner of your website where it is highly visible.
+An elegant, clearly designed logo helps to build trust.
+Consider having it placed in the upper left corner of your website where it is highly visible.